OctopusDeployLabs/SpaceCloner/README.md

 - Role Scoping

 If you add a scope, the space cloner will see that as a new variable value and add it.
 Same is true for changing from sensitive to non-sensitive or vice versa.

+### Why doesn't the space cloner clone deployments and releases?

+It is a limitation of the space cloner going through the API.
+You might have releases `1.1.0`, `1.2.1`, and `1.4.5` all created months apart.
+If the space cloner were to clone those releases it would snapshot the existing deployment process and variables as they exists today AND set the release creation date to be today.
+It wouldn't be a true clone.

+For deployments, Octopus would do the actual deployment.
+Which means it would first deploy `1.1.0`, then `1.2.1` and then `1.4.5`, but each one would use the deployment process as it exists today.

+In a nutshell, it would be a big mess and not an accurate representation of your releases or deployments.